eslawski/vacation-blogs/_posts/2018-09-16-grand-canyon.markdown

 Without too many spoilers, I think South Kiabab was my favorite of the two.
 It offered more scenic viewpoints along the canyon.

 We started our hike down the South Kiabab around 12:15pm.
-We made quite a few stops on early on because all the views were absolutely breathtaking.
+We made quite a few stops early on because all the views were absolutely breathtaking.
  The first lookout point was less than a mile down and it was called “Ooh Ahh Point”.
    The way the clouds cast their shadows on the canyon as far as the eye can see was breathtaking.